-Linklaters has a series of Quick Guides that provide an overview of key sustainability disclosure regimes in the UK, EU and other jurisdictions.
+Linklaters has a series of Quick Guides that provide an overview of key sustainability regimes in the UK, EU and other jurisdictions.
 Click here to view all our Quick Guides.

-This Quick Guide deals with the global sustainability disclosure standards developed by the International Sustainability Standards Board (“ISSB”) – IFRS S1 and IFRS S2.
+This Quick Guide deals with the global sustainability disclosure standards developed by the International Sustainability Standards Board (“ISSB”) – IFRS S1 and S2.

-Last updated on: 5 September 2025
+Last updated on: 31 March 2026

 In a nutshell

 The International Financial Reporting Standards (“IFRS”) Foundation created the ISSB in 2021 to develop a global baseline of sustainability disclosure standards that meets the information needs of investors.
-The IFRS Foundation is hoping to do for sustainability reporting what it has done for financial reporting with the IFRS Accounting Standards.

 In 2023, the ISSB published the final version of its first two global sustainability disclosure standards:

-• IFRS S1 - General Requirements for Disclosure of Sustainability-related Financial Information; and
+- IFRS S1 - General Requirements for Disclosure of Sustainability-related Financial Information; and

-• IFRS S2 - Climate-related Disclosures.
+- IFRS S2 - Climate-related Disclosures.

-The ISSB’s intention is to provide a ‘building blocks’ model with a global baseline that countries can adapt or add to if they decide to implement the ISSB standards into their national regimes.
+The ISSB’s intention is to provide a “building blocks” model with a global baseline that countries can adapt or add to if they decide to implement the ISSB standards into their national regimes.

 The information required by the ISSB standards is designed to be provided alongside financial statements as part of the same reporting package.